lespicker/tachyons-one-page-scroll/content/products/africa-photo-adventure/index.md

 After time in Uganda you will fly to Tanzania’s vast Serengeti plains, where you will spend time between two different camps in this vast landscape.
 Finish your safari at Ngorongoro Crater (this is a 3-day extension to the safari), surrounded by the most beautiful landscape on the continent, abundant wildlife and superb tented accommodations that win design awards.

-Andy Biggs and I have selected properties for all locations on this trip to ensure the best wildlife viewing, comfort, excellent dining and superb service throughout.
-Andy is one of the foremost African wildlife and landscape photographers in the world and has planned and led dozens of safaris.
-This gorilla and migration safari is based on Andy's and my own experience in designing safaris that exceed your expectations.
+I have selected properties for all locations on this trip to ensure the best wildlife viewing, comfort, excellent dining and superb service throughout.
+This gorilla and migration safari is based on my own experience in designing safaris that exceed your expectations.
 If you have dreamed about your own Gorillas-In-The-Mist experience, see the Great Migration, set amongst the best hospitality available, this is the trip for you.

 ## THE SCHEDULE